BaoAdrian/Tic-Tac-Toe/README.md

 <p>
-  Before the segue is actually completed, we need to prepare to pass the data within FirstViewController (i.e. names entered into UITextField(s)) to SecondViewController and receive it into String variables.
+  Before the segue is actually completed, prepare to pass the data within FirstViewController (i.e. names entered into UITextField(s)) to SecondViewController and receive it into String variables.
-  Within SecondViewController, we created the following variables to receive the data:
+  Within SecondViewController, create the following variables to receive the data:

   ```swift